entzik/status-machina/README.md

 ### Events and Transitions

-After having specified your states you need to to specify all the **events** to which the state machine is expected to react, and of course, the **transitions** triggered by these events out of various states.
-In total 8 lines of composable API.
+After having specified your states you need to specify all the **events** to which the state machine is expected to react, and of course, the **transitions** triggered by these events out of various states.
+In total, just a few lines of composable API.

 There are some rules though.
 Building the machine definition will fail if
 1. a state that is not final does not have any transition being defined out of it